 About Intracytoplasmic Sperm Injection (ICSI)

 This is a specialised type of assisted reproductive technology procedure known as Intracytoplasmic sperm injection (ICSI).
+ICSI is performed with the help of a technique known as micromanipulation.
+This involves the use of very fine surgical tools and a high-powered microscope.
 During the procedure, a sperm is placed into a woman's egg with a needle in a clinical or a lab setting.
 A sperm cell is directly injected into the egg or oocyte’s cytoplasm to develop an embryo or a fertilised egg.
-The procedure is a type of IVF.
+The procedure is a type of IVF treatment.

 Usually, doctors use the ICSI treatment along with IVF and the next day, the doctor checks to see if the egg is fertilised.
 The fertilised eggs are observed carefully as they develop over the following days until they become embryos with multiple cells.
 These embryos are then placed into the woman's uterus by the doctor.